Flat bed sewing

 I read, research, and study because it excites me.

-I am a mum to three twenty somethings, an attendant to two cats, and partner in all things to David of more than 30 years.
+I am a mum to three twenty somethings, an attendant to three cats, and partner in all things to David of more than 30 years.